Oh Whale

 Strong Grandma

-95-year-old Catherine Kuehn is a world record-winning powerlifter.
-As she prepares for her last competition, she reflects on the love and the loss that brought her to this moment.
-Strong Grandma premiered at the DC Shorts Film Festival and is currently playing at festivals across the US.
+95-year-old Catherine Kuehn is a world-record-winning powerlifter.
+As she prepares for her final competition, she reflects on the love and loss that brought her to this moment.

 Production Company: Sideyard Studios